Do the Digit Insurance

 2. Psychic Union Pose

-Psychic Union Pose is also known as Yoga Mudrasana, which helps to revamp your body's flexibility.
+Psychic union pose, also known as Yoga Mudrasana, helps revamp your body's flexibility.
 In addition, it provides increased mobility to your muscles and joints.
-Further, it helps to stretch several muscles near your hips, knees, thigh, abdomen, ankles, arms, upper chest, and shoulders.
+Further, it helps to stretch several muscles near your hips, knees, thighs, abdomen, ankles, arms, upper chest, and shoulders.

-Step 1: Start by sitting in a Padmasana posture, meaning cross-legged posture.
+Step 1: Start by sitting in a Padmasana, meaning cross-legged posture.

 Step 2: Make a fist with your right hand and move your arm behind the back.
 Take a deep breath and hold your right hand with your left hand.

-Step 3: Bend your torso forwards, keeping your spine straight.
+Step 3: Bend your torso forward, keeping your spine straight.
 Exhale slowly.

 Step 4: Without exerting much pressure on your body, try to bring your forehead to the floor.